nachtvlinder/SeeMyHouse/README.md

 - [ ] Defining said bounding box based on a coordinate present within the area of interest

 ### To do later
+- [ ] Add duplicate of CLI script to extend it with simple GUI
 - [ ] Design: make prototype interface
-- [ ] Design: check for interface requirements?
-- [ ] Design: loop above four until result satisfactory
 - [ ] Set up project Github Page for information/presentation

 ### Done